ONLYOFFICE/office-js-api/Word/ApiTextForm/Methods/SetRequired.md

 # SetRequired

-Specifies if the current form should be required.
+Specifies if the current form should be required.<br>Inherited From: [ApiFormBase#SetRequired](../../ApiFormBase/Methods/SetRequired.md)

 ## Syntax

-expression.
+expression.SetRequired(bRequired);

 `expression` - A variable that represents a [ApiTextForm](../ApiTextForm.md) class.